-- His greatness as not just a musician, Pete is not just a guitarist and songwriter, but a master of many instruments.
+- His greatness.
+(Pete is not just a guitarist and songwriter, but a master of many instruments.)

-- Information for the two Schecter PT guitars which represent Pete's Schecter era of guitar playing.
+- Information about the two Schecter PT guitars which represent Pete's Schecter era of guitar playing.

-The absence of friends led Pete to indulge his imagination, and he loved to read adventure fiction, and many of his favorite books were classics of English literature.
-He'd wanted to become a journalist, but on a family vacation, Pete heard one of the early songs which would be associated with this new form of music called 'rock n' roll;' he heard Bill Haley's 'Rock Around The Clock.'
+The absence of friends led Pete to indulge his imagination.
+He loved to read adventure fiction, and many of his favorite books were classics of English literature.
+He'd wanted to become a journalist, but on a family vacation, Pete heard one of the early songs which would be associated with this new form of music called 'rock n' roll;' he heard Bill Haley's "Rock Around the Clock."

 Pete and John Entwistle's first attempt at a band was a traditional jazz outfit called The Confederates.
 In this Pete would play banjo.
 Besides guitar and banjo, as time went on, Pete would acquire skill at the accordion, keyboards, mandolin, violin, bass, drums, harmonica, and ukulele.

-Everyone including Pete thought of The Detours as Roger Daltrey's band.
-He was a powerful sort of personality, but it was Pete's own parents who got the band management, and its first recording, which was one of Pete's own songs.
-Soon Roger would ditch the guitar, embrace singing, and agree the band should change its name to The Who.
+Everyone, including Pete, thought of the Detours as Roger Daltrey's band.
+He had a powerful personality, but it was Pete's own parents who got the band management and its first recording, which was one of Pete's own songs.
+Soon Roger would ditch the guitar, embrace singing, and agree the band should change its name to the Who.

 There was still one element missing.
-The drummer for The Detours had to go, and in was brought Keith Moon.
-Keith's style was unique, and his personality loaded with self destruction.
-Rolling Stone has him listed as the second greatest drummer of all time.
-Well, with Pete, Roger, John and Keith, The Who was truly born.
+The drummer for the Detours had to go, and in was brought Keith Moon.
+Keith's style was unique and his personality was loaded with self-destruction.
+Rolling Stone has him listed as the second-greatest drummer of all time.
+Well, with Pete, Roger, John, and Keith, the Who was truly born.

 Townshend, Entwistle, and Moon were fantastic instrumentalists, and the three were all very individualistic in their styles.
 The Who were one of the first major bands to incorporate synthesizers into the sound structure of their work, and in the context of their music, it absolutely worked wonders.

-When I was a kid, I had a Guiness Book of World Records, and in that book The Who were listed as the loudest rock band ever.
+When I was a kid, I had a Guiness Book of World Records, and in that book the Who was listed as the loudest rock band ever.
 Well, that's not really an accomplishment, it's just a matter of volume.
-Extreme volume was more symbolic of the rebellious attitude, I think, that The Who wanted to be known for.
+Extreme volume was symbolic of the rebellious attitude that the Who wanted to be known for.